INS Sindhukirti

 INS Sindhukirti (S61) (lit.
 'Glory of the Sea') is the seventh diesel-electric submarine of the Indian Navy.
 She was built at the Admiralty Shipyard and Sevmash in the Soviet Union.

 Sindukirti was commissioned on 9 December 1989 in the Soviet Union, with Cdr.
 Ramdas executing her commissioning warrant.
 She underwent a protracted "medium refit" from June 2006 until May 2015 at the Hindustan Shipyard at Visakhapatnam.
 The midlife upgrade was projected to be completed in 3 years but numerous delays postponed the submarine's return.
 Having spent one-third of her life in refit, she finally returned to service on 23 May 2015.
+She participated in the International Fleet Review 2026 in Visakapatanam.

 Description

 Sindhukiriti has a length of 72.6 m overall, a beam of 9.9 m and a draft of 6.5 m.
 She displaces 2300 t surfaced, 3100 t submerged and has a maximum diving depth of 300 m.
 The complement is about 68, including 7 officers and 61 sailors.

 The submarine has a shaft with one seven-blade propeller.
 It is powered by two diesel generators, each of which produce 1000 kW.
 It also has an electric motor with 5500–6800 hp of power.
 She can achieve a maximum speed of 10–12 kn when on surface and 17–25 kn when submerged.